pashazzz/bear-market/README.md

 - React, Vite
 - Node, ExpressJs
 - Sqlite

-## Using DB
+### Using DB
 To have the repeatable process, we will not use the common persistant DB but in-memory.
 On server start it'll be seeded and all lifetime of app the changes will appear there.

+## Features
+- resetable set
+- access to image by URL only to owners (using JWT)

 ## TODO
 - Trade process:
-  - assign the price for Bear card
-  - assign the period of trade
-    - start accepting bets from yyyy.mm.dd
-    - on the end of period trade with last largest offer or first of equals
-    - or undefined end period, that owner can close in any time
+  - close trade in any time
+  - bid to Bear card
+    - cancel last own bet if it last on the bet stack
+  - display last largest bet like the price
   - send messages between users
-  - send bet to Bear card
-  - display last largest bet like the price
+  - worker that automatically checks on midnight (UTC) the ended trades and close them
 - Create registration process
 - Uploading new image for moderating
+  - accept/decline it by moderators/admins
+- Localization
+- Search by
+  - title
+  - description
+  - owner
+  - price
+- ¿ Tags ?
+  - predefined, moderated
+  - who can add new one?
+- Logging
+- Admin
+  - assign roles
+  - watch logs
+  - ban the users